How to Get Hired as a Generalist (Without Starting Over)

 It’s not about listing skills.
 It’s about claiming the value people already recognise in you.

-Summary - Four Steps To Position Yourself Like The Strategic Generalist You Are.
+Summary - Four Steps To Positioning Yourself as a Generalist Who Solves Expensive Problems

 If you’re a generalist exploring a shift into climate or impact work, try these four focused steps this week.